 This module will develop your knowledge of financial decision-making and strategic financial decisions, including takeovers and mergers.
-You’ll have 11 one-hour lectures and 2 two-hour seminars per semester.

 This module uses a combination of lectures and group work to develop your understanding of financial reporting, the links between strategic and financial management, and the ways in which the stock market responds to financial information.
 The module involves detailed study and critical analysis of the financial strategy and performance of a major UK quoted company.
-Over the duration of the module you will have 11 one-hour lectures and 2 two-hour workshops.

 Rather than directly entering the employment market upon graduating, you might decide to continue your studies at higher-degree level.
 Possible areas of postgraduate study include:

 - computer science

 Each year some of our best students choose to stay at Nottingham and join our lively group of postgraduate research students in the School of Mathematical Sciences.

 Each research group within the school offers a large number of diverse and interesting projects, across the specialisations of pure mathematics, applied mathematics and probability and statistics.